Law Enforcement Team

 A huge part of their role is to engage with residents to learn about their concerns and address local crime and anti-social behaviour.

-The more residents work with the LET, the more local intelligence, such as location and time of day when offences occur, can be gathered, enabling the team to deter crime and nuisance through more targeted patrols.
+Working with residents, the LET can gather more local intelligence, such as location and time of day when offences occur.
+This enables the team to deter crime and nuisance through more targeted patrols. -

-Yes, officers carry out borough-wide patrols including parks and housing estates.
+Yes, officers carry out borough-wide patrols including parks and open spaces.

 We have powers within the parks to enforce bye-laws and a duty to help keep the parks safe and welcoming places for everyone to enjoy.